shobhitshri/location-analyzer/README.md

 ### 4. Review the Results

-The program will generate a CSV file named `commute_log.csv` in the output location specified.
+The program will generate a CSV file named `commute_data.csv` in the output location specified .
 Enjoy!

 ## FAQ